sshutdownow/zabbix-juniper-FWCounter/README.md

 ZBX-JUNIPER-FWCounter
 ==============

-This template uses the SNMP to discover via LLD FWCounters on JunOS devices.
+This template uses the SNMP to discover via LLD FWCounters on JunOS devices, that are support JUNIPER-FIREWALL-MIB.

 Items